 The first Holy Eucharist each Sunday is a peaceful hour long spoken liturgy of Word and Sacrament for those drawn to contemplative silence.

 Sunday School for adults and children offers a variety of courses taught by clergy and devoted lay instructors through fall and spring semesters.
-The first Sunday of every month features Sung Morning Prayer instead of classes.
+The first Sunday of the month features Sung Morning Prayer instead.

 Late Service – 11:00 AM